diegopacheco/java-pocs/pocs/java-23-code-organization/README.md

 # Rationale

-This is a test so experiment different ways or organizing a codebase for a service.
+This is a test to experiment different ways or organizing a codebase for a service.

 ### Build